userapp-io/userapp-phonegap/README.md

 This library extends the [UserApp](https://www.userapp.io/) JavaScript SDKs with functionality that facilitates use with [PhoneGap](http://phonegap.com/).

 It extends the `UserApp` JavaScript object with methods to create and remove persistent tokens based on the device id.
+It also makes sure that the token gets saved in localStorage instead of a cookie.
+Social Login will be made through the [InAppBrowser](http://docs.phonegap.com/en/3.0.0/cordova_inappbrowser_inappbrowser.md.html) plugin instead of a redirect.

 ## Install